Skip to main content

 Are peptides safer than anabolic steroids?

-Do peptides suppress testosterone like steroids?
+Do peptides build muscle like steroids?

-Are steroids more effective than peptides?
+Are steroids more effective than peptides for muscle growth?

 Who should avoid self-sourcing peptides or steroids?